An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Discussions and concluding remarks

 \subsection{Concluding remarks}

-To conclude, we have proposed a generic mechanism, \qning, to accelerate existing first-order optimization algorithms with quasi-Newton-type rules to update a variable metric along the iterations. \qning's main features are the compatibility with composite optimization and its practical performance when combined with incremental approaches.
-The absence of line-search scheme makes it also easy to implement and use, making it a promising tool for solving large-scale machine learning problems.
+To conclude, we have proposed a generic mechanism, \qning, to accelerate existing first-order optimization algorithms with Quasi-Newton-type methods. \qning's main features are the compatibility with variable metric update rule and composite optimization.
+Its ability of combining with incremental approaches makes it a promising tool for solving large-scale machine learning problems.
 A few questions remain however open regarding the use of the method in a pure stochastic optimization setting, and the gap in performance between worst-case convergence analysis and practice is significant.
 We are planning to address the first question about stochastic optimization in future work; the second question is unfortunately difficult and is probably one of the main open questions in the literature about L-BFGS methods.